-Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) returned 0.7% in April, with higher yields luring investors back into the sector as seasonal supply did not materialize.
-Month-to-date returns in May have continued recent strength (0.5%).
+Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) returned 1.6% in May, though month-to-date returns in June have slowed (0.1%) due to a seasonal period of higher supply.
 Markets are still waiting more details on the Trump administration's policy impacts with particular focus on tax policy and infrastructure spending.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.